Saibot393/13omens/README.md

 - Dedicated tab in the archetype item sheet for descriptions
 - Posting Gear and Perks to chat
 - Implementation of the final sacrifice mechanic
-- Allowing for perks to add roll rules (egdes, roll behaviour)
+- Allowing for perks to add roll rules (edges, roll behaviour)
 - Story independent archetypes on the PC sheet

 ## Bugs and Feature requests